chambln/chambln.github.io/src/posts/2019-06-26-rc-shell-setup.md

 lang: en-GB
 description: |
-    How to compile and install Byron Rakitzis' reimplementation of the *rc* shell from Plan 9—an expressive and thoughtfully designed alternative to the ubiquitous Bourne-compatible shells of today.
+    How to compile and install Byron Rakitzis' reimplementation of the *rc* shell from Plan 9 — an expressive and thoughtfully designed alternative to the ubiquitous Bourne-compatible shells of today.
 ---